What’s the lowdown?

 What are you saying?

-76% of copper coil users told us that they saw no change in their weight, with 9% reporting weight gain and 4% reporting weight loss.
+At the time of writing 76% of copper coil users told us that they saw no change in their weight, with 9% reporting weight gain and 5% reporting weight loss.

-Of the women who had undergone tubal ligation (female sterilisation) 75% reported no change in weight, with 25% reporting a weight increase.
+Of those who had undergone tubal ligation (female sterilisation) 75% reported no change in weight, with 25% reporting a weight increase.

 All men who had undergone vasectomies reported no change in their weight.